cusma/pposdex/README.md

 the distribution of ALGOs into the ecosystem has a foundamental role on PPoS decentralization.

-Let's try first to define an **ideal theoretical conditions of decetralisation**.
+Let's try first to define an **ideal theoretical conditions of decentralization**.
 Then, everything deviating from those conditions will make PPoS more real and far from platonic ideality.

 ### Definitions